OWASP/www-policy/operational/conflict-of-interest.md

 **3.2 Third Party Disclosure**

-Board members, employees, community members, or other third parties are encouraged to notify the board any any undisclosed financial interest or other conflict of interest by a board member or employee including material facts supporting the conflict.
+Board members, employees, community members, or other third parties are encouraged to notify the board any undisclosed financial interest or other conflict of interest by a board member or employee including material facts supporting the conflict.

 **3.3 Determining Whether a Conflict of Interest Exists**